kiocode/xenon/xenon-docs/Tasks Organization.md

 - [ ] in update if attached a game check if its opened
 - [ ] understand if toggle menu visiblity key is for game config or ui config
 - [ ] merge track mouse with the system get mouse fn
-- [ ] move all "use" var in a cheatconfig that will be share by any service
 - [ ] add ui right top show enabled features like minecraft clients
-- [ ] change all, don't have a single update but have a list with all features and services called now components that have a super clas with onupdate synchronized with the original update
-- [ ] add esp and aimbot support for visible/not players behind walls
 - [ ] check if the use of pointer makes sense like with vec2
-- [ ] add NONE to enums
 - [ ] check is use enums with plural or singular name
 - [ ] add fly
-- [ ] convert all vec in float
-- [ ] create a single centralized object accessible from any object that have access to any component

 ## InProgress

 - [ ] customize GUI
-- [ ] add health bar
+- [ ] move all "use" var in a cheatconfig that will be share by any service
+- [ ] change all, don't have a single update but have a list with all features and services called now components that have a super clas with onupdate synchronized with the original update
+- [ ] create a single centralized object accessible from any object that have access to any component

 ## Done

 - [x] Organize the methods inside `aimbot.cpp` using `#region` to group them, starting with public methods under `#region Public Methods`, followed by private methods under `#region Private Methods`.
+- [x] add health bar
 - [x] External cheat gui
 - [x] add more universal data, maybe a player profile with health and name and distance from the localplayer
 - [x] get nearest maybe generalize the 3d thing